-- (iii) the mining segment, which engages in the exploration and development of mineral projects in Canada and the investment in global mining securities; - (ii) the food segment, which engages in the distribution of food in Hong Kong; and - (iii) the corporate segment, which mainly represents the Group's corporate and managerial functions.
+- (i) the mining segment, which engages in the exploration and development of mineral projects in Canada and the investment in global mining securities; - (ii) the food segment, which engages in the distribution of food and the provision of food service in Hong Kong; and - (iii) the corporate segment, which mainly represents the Group's corporate and managerial functions.
 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on profit or loss and is measured consistently with profit or loss in the condensed consolidated interim financial statements.
 In measuring segment performance, segment assets and segment liabilities, management applied certain judgments and assumptions to determine the appropriate allocation of certain centrally incurred costs, jointly used or shared assets and liabilities for individual segment.
 However, the Group's financing activities (including cash and cash equivalents, short term bank deposits and bank interest income) are managed on a Group basis and are presented under the corporate segment.

-The following tables present information for the Group's operating segments for the three months ended June 30, 2022 and 2021, respectively.
+The following tables present information for the Group's operating segments for the six months ended September 30, 2022 and 2021, respectively.